JerryShah3/DigitalEvidenceWalker/README.md

 # Digital Evidence Walker - Automated Forensics Tool

 There are tools available to find the evidences but they have certain drawbacks.
-Every tool cannot do everything so to overcome that drawback I have developed this automated tool.
+Every tool cannot do everything so to overcome that drawback I have developed this automated tool and it is CLI based.
 It has 43 different modules for finding evidences.
 <br><br>
 <b>Some Different Features :</b>
 <br>